ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on developing, extending or re-evaluating Bayesian models with a view to producing inferences which are useful and interpretable in practical applications.
-My main focus is in flexible modelling tools such as mixture models and tree models.
+My main research interest is in developing, extending or re-evaluating Bayesian models with a view to producing inferences which are useful and interpretable in practical applications.
+My focus is in flexible modelling tools such as mixture models and tree models.

 ## Causal inference for heterogeneous treatment effects